nyu-buy-sell/bazaar-app/README.md

 ![](http://g.recordit.co/8LfQB4ykXA.gif)

+- [ ]  View a home feed of recently posted items
-- [ ] View a searchable list of available items
+- [ ] Search through list of available items by keyword
 - [ ] Descriptions of each item
 - [ ] See each user's profile (items they are selling and     maybe their needs)
     * List contact info (email, phone #) of sellers